jboss-dockerfiles/business-central/README.md

 **business-central-workbench-showcase**

-It inherits from JBoss Business-Central Workbench image and provides a **ready to run Docker image for JBoss Business-Central Workbench**.
+It inherits from KIE Business-Central Workbench image and provides a **ready to run Quay image for KIE Business-Central Workbench**.
 It provides some custom configurations and default users and roles to try and test the workbench.

 **jBPM Server Full distribution**